 - The ancient writers (1500 years later) did a marvelous job of compiling numerous oral versions of biblical stories passed down through families, scholars and priests.
 However, many times the stories were presented as allegories or metaphors in an honest attempt to convey God’s messages in language that the people could understand.
 For those who tend to accept the “literal words of scripture” as being the truth, this approach may add some confusion to biblical interpretations.

-- Many Senior Methodist theologians today support the following statements:
+- Our best Methodist theologians today support the following statements:

 + It is acceptable to disagree with unreasonable O.T. scriptures.